課程

 詳細を見る MIMA Search

-The aim of this course is to learn about structural biology research by doing actual experiments in the lab.
-The lab work includes, but is not limited to, molecular biology, genetics, electron microscopy, and data analysis.
+The aim of this course is to learn about structural biology research.
+This includes, but is not limited to, practical knowledge about experimental methods, such as molecular biology, genetics, microscopy, and data analysis.
+Students also learn about scientific communication.
+This includes, how to read scientific papers critically, how to present scientific results.

 時間割コードを開く